pdhawan2001/Screenly/SETUP_GUIDE.md

 ### 3. AI Service Setup

-**Important:** This system uses **OpenAI only**.
+**Important:** This system uses **Google Gemini only**.
 Make sure you have:
-- An OpenAI API account at https://platform.openai.com/
+- A Google AI Studio account at https://aistudio.google.com/
-- Generated API key with appropriate credits
+- Generated API key with appropriate quotas
 - Added the API key to your `.env` file

-The system will automatically use GPT-3.5-turbo for:
+The system will automatically use Gemini 1.5 Flash for:
 - CV text extraction and analysis
 - Personal data extraction
 - Qualifications analysis